TeslaRobo/MusicBot/README.md

 Fork this repository and change name of `sample_config.py` to `config.py` Then you will need get a session string, copy it, then press heroku deploy button.

 [![Deploy To Heroku](https://www.herokucdn.com/deploy/button.svg)](https://dashboard.heroku.com/new?button-url=https%3A%2F%2Fgithub.com%2FMadBoy-X%2FMusicBot&template=https%3A%2F%2Fgithub.com%2FMadBoy-X%2FMusicBot)

-Send [Commands](https://github.com/MadBoy-X/MusicBot/blob/master/README.md#commands) to bot to play music.
+Now use these [Commands](https://github.com/MadBoy-X/MusicBot/blob/master/README.md#commands), to play music.

 ## Docker